stephanie-thai/spotify-playlist-converter/README.md

 `pip3 install -r requirements.txt`

 ## Usage
-Enter the Spotify playlist link:
+Enter the Spotify playlist link: \
 `https://open.spotify.com/playlist/37i9dQZF1DXafCT9DHTijq?si=aa70b201f5704aba`

-Enter the absolute path:
+Enter the absolute path: \
 `C:/Users/username/Music/classical`

 Your .m3u will be output to the folder your python script is located in.
+Any tracks that could not be found will be printed to terminal.